OpenTopography/topo-change-uncertainty/README.md

 - **Mid-range (hundreds of meters):** Flight-line alignment artifacts that appear as banded stripes, and topographically correlated errors from horizontal georeferencing offsets.
 - **Long-range (kilometers):** Systematic calibration biases, incorrect vertical datum metadata, or mismatched geoid models that shift an entire dataset up or down.

-`topochange` uses geostatistics, specifically **semivariogram analysis**, to characterize these multi-scale error structures without needing to model each source explicitly.
+`topo-change-uncertainty` uses geostatistics, specifically **semivariogram analysis**, to characterize these multi-scale error structures without needing to model each source explicitly.
 The approach treats the net differencing error as a spatially correlated random field (Matheron, 1965) and fits **nested spherical variogram models** to decompose the total variance into a nugget (uncorrelated noise), one or more spatially correlated components (each with a characteristic sill and range), and a systematic bias estimated from the median of the difference raster.

 The fitted variogram is then used to propagate uncertainty over arbitrary polygonal regions via Monte Carlo integration of the covariance function (following Rolstad et al., 2009; Hugonnet et al., 2022).
 This yields a **regionalized standard deviation** that correctly accounts for spatial correlation, analogous to how averaging correlated measurements reduces uncertainty more slowly than averaging independent ones.